ypinhsuan/tp/docs/UserGuide.md

 Here are a few steps to get you started on Tutor's Pet:

-1. Ensure you have Java **11** or above installed in your Computer.
+1. Ensure you have **Java 11** or above installed in your Computer.

 2. Download the latest **tutorspet.jar** [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your Tutor's Pet.

 4. Double-click the file to start the application.
-The GUI similar to the below should appear in a few seconds.<br>
+An application similar to the one below should appear in a few seconds.<br>

    ![Ui](images/Ui.png)
    Figure 1.
-GUI for Tutor's Pet.
+Tutor's Pet application.

 ### Using Tutor's Pet